-LATA Kentucky and subcontractors are assigned responsibility to perform monthly walkthroughs of DOE facilities, including those with the potential to release BMP pollutants.
+Contractors are assigned responsibility to perform walkthroughs of DOE facilities, including those with the potential to release BMP pollutants.
 The walkthroughs are performed according to various procedures and include a walkthrough checklist that includes criteria for leaks or spills, proper drainage, and proper chemical containment and storage.
 These walkthroughs help identify conditions that could result in release of BMP pollutants.
 Furthermore, each DOE facility's operating procedures (if applicable) contain inspection and/or maintenance requirements.